Skip to content

 Not only do they have to pass, they also have to do well enough to get into a local university.

-As is, it is not uncommon to hear about students who end up with psychological scars.
-With some even continuing down the path of suicide as a way to find release from the stress.
+As is, it is not uncommon to hear about students who end up with psychological scars, with some even continuing down the path of suicide as a way to find release from the stress.

 Or the detrimental effects of stress on academic performance here and here just to name a few.